2012 Volvo XC90 Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 Reviewers say driving the 2012 Volvo XC90 is pretty boring.
-It no longer offers a V8 option, and reviewers say that the lone inline six-cylinder engine is sluggish.
+It no longer offers a V8 option, and test drivers say that the lone inline six-cylinder engine is sluggish.
 The XC90 certainly isn’t sporty, but at least test drivers say it rides smoothly and comfortably.

 - "Models tested ride firmly but are comfortable and composed.” -- Consumer Guide